stsemant/gsv-6ToWAMP/README.md

 This shows how to hook up an Raspberry Pi2 to a WAMP router and display real-time GSV-6CPU readings in a browser, as well as configure the GSV-6CPU from the browser.

 ## Dependencies
+All Dependencies are included
-Dependencie | License
+`TODO: replace Highcharts by an MIT licensed version` Dependencie | License
 --- | ---
 [Autobahn](http://autobahn.ws/) | MIT License